valhuber/LogicBank/README.md

 Logic does not apply to updates outside SQLAlchemy, nor to SQLAlchemy batch updates or unmapped sql updates.

-Let's see how logic operates.
+Let's see how logic operates on a typical, multi-table transaction.

 #### Logic Execution: Add Order - Watch, React, Chain